Your guide to a calmer & happier holiday season with free Christmas planner printables!

 More than anything, I just don’t want you to feel like you have to break the bank on holiday gifts to show people that you love and appreciate them.
 Small gestures can mean a lot to people, more than a spendy gadget; I would like to think.
 Whatever your budget, be sure to stick to it.
 Use cash or a prepaid credit card so you literally cannot overspend.

-Holiday meals & treats
+Section Four: Holiday meals & treats

-In the planner is a holiday menu planner, a grocery list for the big meal, and a holiday baking planner and shopping list!
+In the planner are a holiday menu planner, a grocery list for the big meal, and a holiday baking planner and shopping list!
 If you want to go the extra mile, then meal plan in some freezer meals that you can make ahead for those days you’ve spent in a baking frenzy.

 Cookie baking should be an Olympic sport for us moms!
 This stuff is hard and exhausting!
 BUT, it’s a lot of fun, especially when your little one likes to help!
 Be thinking about who you want to give cookies to, how many, and how many treats you want to keep for your family’s enjoyment!